drone/docs/content/runner/vm/installation.md

 # Configuration

-The AWS runner is configured using environment variables.
+The VM runner can be configured using environment variables.
 This article references the below configuration options.
-See [Configuration]({{< relref "configuration/reference" >}}) for a complete list of configuration options.
+See [Reference]({{< relref "configuration/reference" >}}) for a complete list of configuration options.

 - __DRONE_RPC_HOST__
   : provides the hostname (and optional port) of your Drone server.
 The runner connects to the server at the host address to receive pipelines for execution.